ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/price-lists.md

 - its name and description;
 - whether it is active;
 - the period in which it is valid;
-- whether it is limited to a specific enterprise company.
+- whether it is limited to a specific enterprise company
+- the maximum line discount level that @@name applies automatically in sales orders.

+## Availability in sales documents

 The configuration of a price list defines when it is available for use in sales documents.

 A price list is available for selection in the **Price List** field only when it is active, valid for the document date, and assigned to the same enterprise company as the sales document.

+## Automatic line discount application

+A price list also controls how many line discount levels @@name can apply automatically in sales orders.

+The **Auto Apply Discount Level** setting defines the maximum discount level that @@name can apply automatically when this price list is selected in a sales order.

+Level 1 discounts are always calculated.
+Level 2 and level 3 discounts can be applied automatically only when the selected price list allows this.

+For more information about how discount levels work together, see [Multi-level line discounts](../../line-discounts/concepts/multi-level-line-discounts.md).

+## Maintaining related product prices

 A price list can also be used to maintain related product prices.
 In the **Prices** panel, users can add, review, and edit the product prices assigned to the list without opening each product price record separately.